Cover image for 10 usability heuristics: The ultimate guide to better UI design

 How do you conduct a heuristic evaluation?

 Assemble 3-5 evaluators with UX expertise to independently review the interface against each heuristic.
-Document violations, rate severity, consolidate findings, and validate with user testing.
+Document violations, rate severity based on frequency, impact, and persistence, consolidate findings, and validate priorities with user testing where possible.

 Are Nielsen's heuristics still relevant for modern interfaces in 2024?

 Absolutely.
-The heuristics remain relevant because they're based on fundamental human cognition, not specific technologies.
-They apply equally to web, mobile, AI interfaces, and emerging platforms.
+The heuristics remain relevant because they're grounded in how humans perceive, remember, and process information, not in specific technologies.
+They apply equally to web applications, mobile products, AI interfaces, and emerging platforms.